 Should You Obtain a Medical Power of Attorney for Your Child’s Health Care Decisions?

 As a minor, your child does not have the authority to make their own medical or financial decisions.
 You act as their representative in these matters until they turn 18.
-In the state of Texas, once your child hits that age, you no longer have the legal authority to make those decisions for them.
-But if they are in a severe accident, you still want to be able to obtain information about their condition and consent to medical treatments on their behalf.
-We will walk you through the most important considerations for receiving powers of attorney (POAs) for your adult child.
+In Texas, once your child reaches adulthood, you no longer have the legal authority to make those decisions for them.
+However, if they are involved in a severe accident, you may still want to obtain information about their condition and consent to medical treatments on their behalf.
+We can guide you through the most important considerations for securing powers of attorney for your adult child.

 When it comes to safeguarding your child’s well-being, having a medical power of attorney is crucial.
-At The Law Office of Whitney L. Thompson, our experienced Houston estate planning attorneys may be able to help parents obtain a medical power of attorney, providing you with the legal authority to access critical medical information and make informed decisions on behalf of your adult child.
-Ensure peace of mind by contacting us at (281) 214-0173 today.
+At The Law Office of Whitney L. Thompson, PLLC, our experienced Houston estate planning attorneys can help parents obtain a medical power of attorney, providing you the legal authority to access critical medical information and make informed decisions on behalf of your adult child.
+Contact us today at (281) 214-0173 to schedule a consultation.

 Why You Should Request Powers of Attorney (POAs) For Your Adult Child